 Classic Skillet Chicken Casserole: A Family Favorite

-The classic cast iron chicken casserole is cream of mushroom soup, green beans, tender chicken, and crispy fried onions on top — and it works because it doesn’t try to be anything other than exactly that.
+The classic cast iron chicken casserole comes down to cream of mushroom soup, green beans, tender chicken, and a layer of crispy fried onions — and it works precisely because it doesn’t reach for anything beyond that.

 Ingredients